prescottprue/generator-react-firebase/README.md

 ## In the future
-* Option to not include redux
-* Prompt about props/state vars in Container (which Firebase location to bind to props)
+* Container Generator - Prompt for props/state vars (which Firebase location to bind to props)
 * Non-decorators implementation for props binding (pure redux and firebase implementations)
 * Open to ideas